Steps to Becoming an Addiction Counselor in Alaska

 Once you pass your licensing exam, that’s not the end of it.
 You’ll have to attend seminars and training sessions where you’ll be earning continuing education hours.
 Every year or two, you’re going to have to document those hours to the state of Alaska so you can renew your licensure.

-Types of Licensure Required in Alaska
+Types of Licensing in Alaska - Associate & Independent Counselors

 In Alaska, six types of licensure are available.